 About St Isaac’s Cathedral

-Inside, St Isaac’s Cathedral boasts a breathtaking blend of multicoloured marble, paintings, mosaics and plasters.
-St Isaac’s Cathedral also has a 43 metre high observation tower, offering great views of the city.
+St Isaac’s is one of the city’s principal and most impressive churches, boasting a breathtaking blend of multicoloured marble, paintings, mosaics and plasters.
+St Isaac’s also has a 43 metre high observation tower, offering splendid views of the city.

 Named for the patron saint whose feast day coincided with the birthday of Peter the Great, St Isaac’s Cathedral was built on the order of Tsar Alexander I. The French-born Auguste de Montferrand was elected to design the new incarnation, and the building commission worried the designs were not grand enough, the emperor supported Montferrand.